oeo/blockchain/README.md

   - address
 - allow transport of partial chain over websocket
   - merkle tree provides an index
-  - offset query support to minimize data in the pipe
+  - block height offset query support to minimize data in the pipe
+- modify address algo for shorter addresses
+- web wallet
+- chain explorer

+## @eventual
+- remove + internalize all deps
+- docker wrap
 - anonymous transactions
-  - utilize static address and implement redeemables or masternodes to obfuscate origin?
   - doesn't nessessarily need to be convenient
-- modify address algo for shorter addresses
-- cluster support
-  - address websocket complications
-- docker wrap
+  - doesn't nessessarily need to be cheap

 ---